evandev01/arrive_chat_react/README.md

 ---

-### On launching of the application, a wss connection is made to the chat room WebSocket.
+### On launching of the application, a WebSocket connection is made to the chat room.

 ---

-### A react-bootstrap card is displayed for each user, sorted by the sum of the total number of words accumulated in all of that user's messages in descending order.
+### A React Bootstrap card is displayed for each user, sorted by the sum of the total number of words accumulated in all of that user's messages in descending order.

 ---